alex-serbet/DeepSeek-SDK/DOCUMENTATION.md

     public async Task<string> SendValidatedMessageAsync(string message)
     {
-        // Валидация
+        // Validation
         if (string.IsNullOrWhiteSpace(message))
-            throw new ArgumentException("Сообщение не может быть пустым");
+            throw new ArgumentException("Message cannot be empty");

         if (message.Length > 8000)
-            throw new ArgumentException("Сообщение слишком длинное");
+            throw new ArgumentException("Message is too long");

-        // Проверка на запрещенный контент
+        // Check for forbidden content
         if (ContainsForbiddenContent(message))
-            throw new ArgumentException("Сообщение содержит запрещенный контент");
+            throw new ArgumentException("Message contains forbidden content");

         try
         {